AlexErrant/Pentive/design-decisions/run-locally.md

+> **Warning**
-⚠ This file is called `run-locally`, but there is an online-only dependency: [PlanetScale](https://planetscale.com/).
-You could spin up a MySQL Docker and change the Kysely dialect from PlanetScale to MySQL, but I don't recommend this; I'm not even sure if a locally running Cloudflare Worker can connect to MySQL. ⚠
+> This file is called `run-locally`, but there is an online-only dependency: [PlanetScale](https://planetscale.com/).
+You could spin up a MySQL Docker and change the Kysely dialect from PlanetScale to MySQL, but I don't recommend this; I'm not even sure if a locally running Cloudflare Worker can connect to MySQL.

 # Prerequisites: